brbisheng/Udacity_Data_Analyst/Tableau/readme.md

 ### Summary
 We want to study the interactions between the physical features of baseball players and their performances.
 I have the following discoveries:
-1. The shape of histogram of the physical features can vary to a large extent when we adjust the bin size.
+1. Both Tthe distribution of `Weight` and that of `Height`appear to be right skewed, and the shape of physical feature distributions can vary to a large extent when we adjust the bin size.
 2. I find that both-handed players have most stable performance, but they have significantly low number of homeruns in terms of quantiles.
 3. Homerun (`HR`) appears to be exponentially increasing in Batting average (`Avg`), but there is significant heteroskedasticity.
 4. Both Homerun (`HR`) and Batting average (`Avg`) tend to decrease for players who have large `Weight` and `Height` at the same time..